wangdicoder/tiny-ui/components/popover/demo/trigger.md

 <demo>

-### Three ways to trigger
+### Four ways to trigger

-Mouse to click, focus and move in.
+Mouse to click, right click, focus and move in.

 ```jsx live
 () => {